Thesis Proposal, Advisor, and Committee

 The formatting/submission process is as follows:

-- You will print one paper copy, single-sided, of your entire thesis on 100% cotton, 20- or 24-lb. white paper and bring it, along with the signed cover page, to the Creative Writing Department (preferably in the box the thesis paper was in) and leave it with Lisa Bertini.
+- You will print one paper copy, single-sided, of your entire thesis on 100% cotton, 20- or 24-lb. white paper (printed with a 1.5-inch left margin for book binding), bring it to the Creative Writing Department (preferably in the box the thesis paper was in), and leave it with Lisa Bertini.
 The deadline to submit the paper copy of the thesis is May 15 (December 15 for Fall graduates).
-Lisa will take all the MFA theses together to Randall Library.
 The Creative Writing Department will pay for the binding of this single copy per student, which will be returned to the Department for our thesis archive library in the MFA Resource Room.

 The Graduate School will take care of submitting your electronic thesis to the Library for posting to the electronic-archival server.

-For information regarding the ETD submission form, please see http://www.uncw.edu/gradschool/thesis.html.
+For more information regarding the ETD submission form, please see uncw.edu/gradschool/thesis.

 Generally speaking, CRW recommends, on the ETD form, selecting <Option 2> and <indefinitely>.
 This designation will release your electronic thesis, for an unlimited time, for UNCW-wide access only.